PathOnAI/LiteMultiAgent/README.md

 ```
 Then it's further sped up.
 Total execution time for all tasks: 29.34 seconds.

+If we neither the tasks at main agent level or sub agent level are paralleled, the total execution time for all tasks: 88.43 seconds

 ## 🏠 2.
 Architecture Design

 ![design.png](images/design.png)